BHFDSC/HDS-Data-Insights/gdppr.md

   - alive on or after 1 November 2019
   - from participating practices in England (98%)
   - with SNOMED-CT codes relevant to pandemic planning and research
-- Includes SNOMED-CT codes deemed applicable for COVID-19 research (~36,000 out of >900,000)
+- Includes SNOMED-CT codes deemed applicable for COVID-19 research (~X out of X)
 - Data coverage varies according to SNOMED-CT code cluster
 - GDPPR includes ~61m individuals, GP list size estimates ~62m individuals, ONS population estimates ~57m
 - No registration data available
 - Individuals and records are not removed from the extract in monthly batch updates
-- Patients who have opted out (~1.3m) are not removed; data no longer flows from the point of opt out
+- Patients who have opted out (X) are not removed; data no longer flows from the point of opt out
 - Not possible to reliably infer number of GP appointments/consultations
 - Small number of SNOMED-CT codes in GDPPR not matching to the GDPPR reference set